RobertTalbert/discretecs-vault/Prim's Algorithm.md

 > **Prim's Algorithm** is an algorithm for constructing a [[Minimum spanning tree|minimum spanning tree]] inside a [[Weighted graph|weighted graph]].
 If the graph is unweighted, then Prim's Algorithm will simply build a [[Documents/Graphs/Spanning tree|spanning tree]].
 >
 > The algorithm works as follows.
 The input is a [[Connected graph|connected]], [[Weighted graph|weighted graph]] $G$.
-> 1. Select an arbitrary vertex.
+> 1. Select an arbitrary vertex in $G$ and an empty ttee
 > 2.

 (blurb)